Canadian Army: Commander-in-Chief

 Commander-in-Chief board and sleeve used by the governor general of Canada when wearing an army uniform.

 In their capacity as the Commander-in-Chief of Canada, the governor general of Canada is entitled to wear a distinctive general officer uniform from any of three environments: navy, army, or air force.
 The army uniform features a unique general sleeve braid embellished with the governor general's badge.
-The badge is also embroidered on the uniform’s shoulder straps.
+The badge is also embroidered on the uniform's shoulder straps.

 Officers

 Army officers hold positions of command and responsibility.
 Their roles typically include overseeing personnel, planning, and directing operations, making decisions within their scope of authority, and providing advice to achieve operational objectives.

 The rank insignia for Army general officers, like those of other Canadian Armed Forces general and flag officers, features maple leaves, the number of which corresponds to the officer's rank.
 The rank insignia for senior officers generally consists of a combination of pips and St. Edward's Crown, although the insignia for majors only includes the crown.
 The insignia for junior and subordinate officers/officer cadets consists solely of pips, with the number corresponding to the officer's rank.

-Foot Guards use alternate titles for some ranks for traditional reasons, with second lieutenants styled as ensigns.
+Foot guards use alternate titles for some ranks for traditional reasons, with second lieutenants styled as ensigns.

 Non-commissioned members

 Non-commissioned members in the Army perform operational and support duties and contribute to maintaining safety, discipline, and the welfare of their units.

-Although private is the lowest rank specified in the National Defence Act, some Army units use alternative titles for the rank of private for regimental or historical reasons.
+Some Army units use alternative titles for the rank of private for regimental or historical reasons.
 This includes certain infantry units, with guardsman used by foot guards, fusilier by fusilier regiments, and rifleman or voltigeur by rifle regiments.
 Armoured units use the title trooper, artillery units use gunner, the Canadian Rangers uses ranger, Canadian Military Engineers use sapper, the Corps of Royal Canadian Electrical and Mechanical Engineers uses craftsman, and the Royal Canadian Corps of Signals uses signaller.
 The lowest rank in Canadian military bands is referred to as musician, piper, or drummer, depending on the type of band and instrument played.

-Warrant officers in regiments of foot guards are also titled differently, as colour sergeants.
+Other alternative rank used by Army units includes bombardier for corporal in Royal Canadian Artillery units, and colour sergeant for warrant officers in regiments of foot guards.

 In addition to rank insignias, non-commissioned members appointed as the Canadian Forces Chief Warrant Officer, Command Chief Warrant Officer, or Senior Appointment Chief Warrant Officer wear distinct insignias to denote the senior appointment.
 Leaders of military bands, such as drum, pipe, and trumpet/bugle majors, also wear distinctive insignia denoting their appointments.